seahorn/clam/README.md

 - `llvmpp file.bc -ikos-inline-all -o file.pp.bc`

-Finally, we can analyze the program by choosing a particular abstract domain and by considering only live variables:
+We can analyze the program by choosing a particular abstract domain and by considering only live variables:

 - `llvmikos file.pp.bc -ikos-domain=ZONES -ikos-live -ikos-answer`

 The option `-ikos-answer` displays all the invariants inferred for each basic block in the `LLVM` bitecode.

+We also provide the option `-ikos-track-lvl` to indicate the level of precision.
+The possible values are: `reg`, `ptr`, and `mem`.
+The level `reg` reasons about integer scalars.
+The level `ptr` reasons about pointer addresses while the level `mem` reasons about the contents of pointers and arrays.
+If the latter is selected, `llvmikos` inserts `assume` instructions in the bitecode representing instantiations of universally quantified invariants.
+Although very simple this allows us to pass this invariants to SeaHorn.

+We have an experimental option `ikos-concur` that allows us to analyze concurrent programs using a rely-guarantee approach.
+The concurrency model is based on threads that can only communicate via global variables.
+Currently, we apply a global fixpoint between threads where interferences are updated in a sound manner.
+Currently, interferences are abstracted in a flow-insensitive manner.

+Finally, the option `-ikos-inter-proc` builds CFGs including information about function definitions and call sites.
+Note that it does not perform inter-procedural analysis by itself.
+In fact, inter-procedural analyses beyond inlining (e.g., based on summaries) are not currently implemented.

 #People#